LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Experiments

 \subsection{CT Number Accuracy}

 In many clinical practices, radiologists use the value of measured CT numbers to differentiate healthy tissue from disease pathology.
 Therefore, it would be important to produce accurate CT numbers (HU values).
-Here, we further visualize the corresponding difference images between NDRCT and the generated images by our \modelname as well as other methods as shown in Fig.~\ref{test_results_res}.
-The display window is [−1000, 1000] HU.
-Notably, the difference image generated by 3DUnet~\cite{cciccek20163d} and BasicVSR++~\cite{chan2022basicvsr++} shows more structural artifacts, while our proposed \modelname removes more noise components than the other methods, especially the edge details.
-Quantitatively, \modelname achieves the lowest averaged different value.
+Here, we present the mean value and standard deviation of the residual CT number between NDRCT and generated CT images in Table~\ref{mean_value}.
+It demonstrates that our method achieves the best CT number accuracy in both the simulated and clinical datasets.
 It owes to not only the local and global feature extraction but also the fusion of depth information.

-In addition, Fig.~\ref{test_results_value} shows the visualization of residual CT numbers.
-Specifically, we use the kernel density estimation to visualize the probability density of the residual CT numbers between NDRCT and generated CT images, in which we choose the first image in Fig.~\ref{test_results_res} with a highlighted profile.
+In addition, Fig.~\ref{test_results_value} shows the visualization of the distribution of residual CT numbers.
+Specifically, we use the kernel density estimation to visualize the probability density of the residual CT numbers, in which we randomly choose an image in the clinical dataset with a highlighted profile.
 In Fig.~\ref{test_results_value}, it is notable that the curve of value distribution between NDRCT and the image from a trilinear method is minimum near 0 value and deep learning-based methods obviously improve the density around 0 value.
 Among these methods, the proposed \modelname has the largest portion near 0 value, which demonstrates that our method achieves the best CT number accuracy and displays less CT number shift than other methods.
 It can further verify that our proposed \modelname effectively removes the noise and recovers the image quality.